 Smartmin will release major versions in step (or rather a bit behind) Django's major releases.
-Version 1.11 actually works against Django 1.11, 1.10 and 1.9 - we hope to support the 3 most recent versions in each release.
-Smartmin is used in quite a few of our projects, so we don't rock the boat too much, even in major releases.
-That said, we don't guarantee that major releases always be backwards compatible.
+That is the version 1.3. series are made to work with Django 1.3.
+Version 1.4. is made to work with Django 1.4..
+Although we try not to rock the boat too much, Smartmin is still actively changing, so we don't guarantee any backwards compatability between major releases.

 At the onset of each new Django version we will upgrade Twitter Bootstrap to the current version.
-Currently for 1.11, which targets Django 1.11, that means Twitter Bootstrap 3.
-Note that some of our screenshots are a bit outdated, our standard views now use Bootstrap styling, not the more Django admin looking pages shown in our docs.
-(PRs accepted to fix this!)
+Currently for 1.4, which targets Django 1.4, that means Twitter Bootstrap 2.